Splachnum rubrum: Distribution

 It is classified imperiled (S2) in Ontario and Alberta and critically imperiled (S1) in Minnesota and Nova Scotia.

 Ecology

 Splachnum rubrum grows only on the dung of large herbivores, mainly that of moose, and cattle in Europe.
 In North America S. rubrum is likely absent outside of the native moose range.
 The decline of the distribution of moose may therefore further imperil S. rubrum.

 Splachnum rubrum is an entomophilous species, which means it disperses its spores using insects.
 Dipterans are attracted by the dung on which the moss grows, because they find mates here and use it as an oviposition site.
-Upon landing on the dung the fly contacts the mature capsules, which causes spores to attach to its body; it the carries these to the next patch with dung, thereby facilitating dispersal.
+Upon landing on the dung the fly contacts the mature capsules, which causes spores to attach to its body; it then carries these to the next patch with dung, thereby facilitating dispersal.
 Flies from the genera Scathophagaidae, Delia, Myospila and Pyrellia are the main dispersers, as they reproduce in early summer when the sporophytes mature.